 In addition, some soldiers had received money to repay their student loans—and these were also part of the repayment demand.
 In some cases the demands required $50,000 to be paid back to the government.
 Many of the soldiers whose debts were not waived are now facing debt collection and worse.

-The initial LA Times report “sparked widespread public outrage,” and so news that some California National Guard troops are receiving a waiver met with positive reaction among the public—but many point to the same situation in other states, where veterans and soldiers are still being made to pay back their bonuses, since California is the only state given a waiver at this time.
+The initial LA Times report “sparked widespread public outrage,” and so news that some California National Guard troops are receiving a waiver met with positive reaction among the public—but many point to the to repay their student loans, where veterans and soldiers are still being made to pay back their bonuses, since California is the only state given a waiver at this time.

 The decision is only the latest in a history of scandal regarding bonuses going back to 2010.
 The California National Guard was found to have “misspent” about $100 million dollars; the person solely responsible for approving those bonuses and incentives, former Master Sergeant Toni Jaffe, pled guilty to approving over $15 million in knowingly false claims.
 While Jaffe claims that she was pressured to approve the bonuses to keep enlistment numbers up, she was sentenced to 30 months in federal prison.

-Between 2000 and 2008, the Defense Department spent $1.4 billion on enlistment bonuses in an effort to keep troops numbers high enough for the wars in Iraq and Afghanistan.
+Between 2000 and 2008, the Defense Department to repay their student loans on enlistment bonuses in an effort to keep troops numbers high enough for the wars in Iraq and Afghanistan.